jackalex-1/REST_login_pluggin/README.md

 ## Puggin Info

-This Pluggin allows you Login through Email & Password via WordPress REST API, This Request will provide you the User ID as a response & you will use the RetriveUser[https://developer.wordpress.org/rest-api/reference/users/#retrieve-a-user] API to retrieve the user Info
+This Pluggin allows you Login through Email & Password via WordPress REST API, This Request will provide you the User ID as a response & you will use the [Retrive User] (https://developer.wordpress.org/rest-api/reference/users/#retrieve-a-user) API to retrieve the user Info

 ## How to use it ?